 It may upset the creators when the deficiency is pointed out.

 t issue is both perception and representation — understanding and skill.
 The two are intricately interrelated.
 Without the former, the latter is unlikely, if not impossible.

-I know color-blind artists who have trouble with colors, and artists who can only see out of one eye who cannot render dimension, although some of us can fake it by judging relative size, gauging trajectories or learn about shadows.
+I know color-blind artists who have trouble with colors, and artists who can only see out of one eye who cannot render dimension, although some of us can fake it by judging relative size, gauging trajectories or learning about shadows.

-Because we don't all have two good eyes, or they don't work together, stereo vision may escape us like finger pointing escapes cats, emotional understanding escapes autists, or expressing emotions or intellectual concepts in essentially physical mediums escapes would-be artists.
+Because we don't all have two good eyes, or they don't work together, stereo vision may escape us like finger pointing escapes cats, emotional understanding escapes some autists, or expressing emotions or intellectual concepts in essentially physical mediums escapes would-be artists.

 We are all — especially white males — blind or partially blind (differently sighted) to some colors.
 I remember staring blankly at a page of colored dots during a test to determine whether I had good enough eyesight to be a pilot.
 I could see the dots, but the purported patterns escaped me entirely.